caizefeng/BayesianOpt4dftu/README.md

         - Example: `"vasp_pp_path": "/path/to/pseudopotentials/"`

     - **`dry_run`**:
-        - Description: Specifies if the run is a dry run (generate files only without actual computation) or not.
+        - Description: Specifies if the run is a dry run (generating files only without actual computation) or not.
         - Example: `"dry_run": false`

     - **`dftu_only`**:
         - Description: Indicates whether only DFT+U is performed.
-If set to true, completed calculations should be placed in the `<working dir>/<baseline>` directory.
+If set to true, completed baseline calculations should be placed in the `<working dir>/<baseline>` directory.
         - Example: `"dftu_only": false`

     - **`get_optimal_band`**:
         - Description: Indicate if an additional DFT+U using optimal U values is performed after Bayesian optimization.
+          The results of this calculation will be appended to the end of the log file.
         - Example: `"get_optimal_band": false`

 - **`bo`**: Settings specific to Bayesian Optimization.

     - **`baseline`**:
         - Description: Specifies the baseline calculation for Bayesian Optimization.
-Note: Currently, only "hse" and "gw" are supported. "gw" must be executed separately, meaning it is only supported when `"dftu_only": true`.
+Currently, only `"hse"` and `"gw"` are supported. `"gw"` must be executed separately, meaning it is only supported when `"dftu_only": true`.
         - Example: `"baseline": "hse"`

     - **`which_u`**:
-        - Description: Defines which element you'd like to optimize the U for.
+        - Description: Specifies which element you'd like to optimize the U for.
-        - Format: For a unary substance, it has to be `(1,)`.
-For compounds with over 2 elements, you can set each element to 0 or 1 to switch off/on the optimization for that element.
+        - Format: For a unary substance, it has to be `[1,]`.
+For compounds with over 2 elements, you can set each element to `0` or `1` to switch off/on the optimization for that element.
         - Example: For InAs, when optimizing for both In and As, it should be set as `"which_u": [1, 1]`